peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 </svg>
 ```

-The [-webkit-line-clamp](https://developer.mozilla.org/en-US/docs/Web/CSS/-webkit-line-clamp) CSS property allows the limitation of content of block containers to the specified number of lines.
+The [-webkit-line-clamp](https://developer.mozilla.org/en-US/docs/Web/CSS/-webkit-line-clamp) CSS property allows shrinking the content of block containers to the specified number of lines.

 ```javascript
 p {